PandaMods-Dev/Pandas-Falling-Trees/README.md

 <img src="https://github.com/PandaDap2006/Pandas-Falling-Trees/blob/master/assets_for_readme/tree_falling.gif?raw=true" alt="The showcase gif should be here somewhere" width="100%"/>

 #### FAQ:
-- Is the mod safe to use on worlds originally made without the mod.
+- [Q] Is the mod safe to use on worlds originally made without the mod.
-  - Yes the mod is 100% safe to use on worlds originally made without the mod.
+  - [A] Yes the mod is 100% safe to use on worlds originally made without the mod.
-- Will the mod work for more than 1 block thick trees.
+- [Q] Will the mod work for more than 1 block thick trees.
-  - Yes the mod works for trees that are more than 1 block thick.
+  - [A] Yes the mod works for trees that are more than 1 block thick.

 If you have any of your own questions, please leave them [here](https://github.com/PandaDap2006/Pandas-Falling-Trees/discussions/categories/q-a)